channingwalton/channingwalton.github.io/_posts/2021-05-18-make-building-blocks.markdown

 Instead of writing code in a depth first traversal, which is error prone, stressful, and frustrating, write code assuming the functions you need already exist.
-This means that you are only having to think at one level of abstraction, since anything you need at lower level *already exists*, in the future.
+This means that you are only having to think at one level of abstraction, since anything you need at a lower level *already exists*, in the future.

 Also, you're likely to write code that resembles a description of the algorithm: